bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 backend to insert an equation section which may include one or more equations each with a unique equation number.

+# The .vspace directive

+This directive is intended to add a vertical space between paragraphs.
+The text following this diretive ID should be a number expressing the total number of lines.
+Following is to insert a vertical space equilvalent to 10em.

+    .vspace
+    10

+# The phrases

+- fbox{100} : creating a frame box of width equal to 100mm.
+- hrule{5} : creating a hrule of width equial to 5em.
+- colorbutton{red} : creating a color button colored by color "red".

 # CJK and other fonts